 Place the toothbrush beside your teeth at a 45-degree angle and rub back-and-forth gently.
 Brush outside the teeth, inside the tooth, your tongue, and especially brush on chewing surfaces and between teeth.
 Be sure to brush at least twice a day, especially after meals.

 Electric toothbrushes don’t work that much better than manual toothbrushes, but they do motivate some reluctant brushers to clean their teeth more often.
-The whizzing sounds of an electric toothbrush and the tingle of the rotary tufts swirling across teeth and gums often captivates people who own electric toothbrushes.
+The whizzing sounds of an electric toothbrush and the tingle of the rotary tufts swirling across teeth and gums often captivates people who own electric brushes.
 They are advantageous because they can cover more area faster.
-Electric toothbrushes are recommended for people who have limited manual dexterity, such as a disabled or elderly person and those who wear braces.
-Sometimes, it takes more time and effort to use an electric toothbrush because batteries must be recharged, and it must be cleaned after every use.
-Most electric toothbrushes have rechargeable batteries that take 10 to 45 minutes to recharge.
-The gearing in an electric toothbrush occasionally must be lubricated with water.
+We suggest electric brushes for people who have limited manual dexterity, such as a disabled or elderly person and those who wear braces.
+Sometimes, it takes more time and effort to use an electric brush because batteries must be recharged.
+Secondly, they must be cleaned after every use.
+Additionally, most electric brushes have rechargeable batteries that can take 10 to 45 minutes to recharge.
+The gearing in an electric brush occasionally must be lubricated with water.
 Prices range from $30 to $99.

 How do electrics work?

 Electric toothbrushes generally work by using tufts of nylon bristles to stimulate gums and clean teeth in an oscillating or rotary motion.
 Some tufts are arranged in a circular pattern, while others have the traditional shape of several bristles lined up on a row.
 When first using an electric toothbrush, expect some bleeding from your gums.
 The bleeding will stop when you learn to control the brush and your gums become healthier.
 Children under 10 should be supervised when using an electric brush.
 Avoid mashing the tufts against your teeth in an effort to clean them.
 Use light force and slow movements, and allow the electric bristle action to do its job.